AliSot2000/CSSMALG/README.md

 - How will the change in percentage of bicycles to cars influence the travel time of the remaining cars?
 - How will the change in percentage of bicycles to cars influence the travel time of the remaining bicycles?
-- Will the ability of bicycles to overtake cars result in shorter travel times for bicycles, and longer times for cars?
 - How will traffic density be affected?